YusafOsei-Bonsu/React-Native-Film-Review-App/README.md

 ## Knowledge I gained from this learning experience
 - State.
+- Modals.
 - Scroll views.
 - Touchable components.
 - CSS styling in React Native.
+- Showing images and setting background images.
-- Stack & Drawer Navigation
+- Stack & Drawer Navigation.
 - How to create a RN to-do list.
 - How to create a RN reviews app.
 - To rename a branches using Git, I performed the following steps (in terminal):